Simple Guide to Using Arthas

 Introduction to Arthas

-Why Do We Need Arthas?
+Why Arthas?

-• Lack of real-time JVM status and performance monitoring ::
+• Lack of real-time JVM status and performance monitoring.

-Installation
+Installation Methods

 The simplest method is to download the official arthas-boot.jar: